rmit-programming-club/rmit-programming-club.github.io/_posts/2020-07-30-Add-Yourself-To-This-Site.md

 ![Commit](/images/AddYourself/Commit.png)

-Once you've done that, you should get a little bar above the folder saying that "this branch is 1 commit ahead of rmit-programming-club-master.
+Once you've done that, you should get a little bar above the folder saying that "This branch is 1 commit ahead of rmit-programming-club-master".
 Click the "Pull Request" button on that message.
 This is for asking us whether we are ok with the change that you made on your version.
 When we accept your pull request, you will be properly added to the site.